 How Much More Should I Eat?

-A conservative (aka slow, lean gains) starting point is to take your bodyweight and multiply it by 18.
-So if you weigh 130 pounds, you’d start off eating around 2300-2400 calories daily.
+A conservative (aka slow, lean gains) starting point is to take your body weight and multiply it by 18.
+So if you weigh 130 pounds, you’d start off eating around 2300-2400 per day.
 Since you’ll also be tracking your calories daily, your weekly goal will be 16,380 calories.

 If you’re already tracking your calorie intake, even better—increase your daily calories by 250, which should get you gaining about half a pound per week.

 What if you do this and you don’t gain weight?
-We answer this in step 4.
+We’ll answer this in a second.

 Okay.
 Now that you’re eating more food than you need, and you keep it up, where does all this extra energy go?